top of page

 A 2D bar code is also printed on the label, which you can scan with a smartphone using the ScriptView App to audibly access the detailed drug information.

-ScriptView Large Print Labels meet all the guidelines and recommendations set by the U.S. Access Board’s Working Group on Accessible Prescription Labels.
+ScriptView Large-Print Labels meet all the guidelines and recommendations set by the U.S. Access Board’s Working Group on Accessible Prescription Labels.

 Controlled Substance Safety Labels are a solution designed to help reduce the risk of opioid misuse by reminding patients of the risks.
 These labels provide easy-to-understand audible and visual access to prescription drug information.